 A bit pricey.
 Was smaller than some buyers wanted.

-Lightweight and easy to move from the living room to the patio and back again.
-Large enough to work as additional seating and just the right height to put your feet up.
+Lightweight and easy to move.
+Large enough to work as additional seating and just the right height to put feet up.
 Weather-resistant cover can be removed for washing.
 Comes in a variety of fun colors.

-Prone to losing height and shape after a while, especially when used as a seat.
+Prone to losing height and shape after a while.

 The often overlooked ottoman is a staple accessory for outdoors.
 It’s typically not the star of the show, but it’s one of the most hardworking pieces that can easily become a chameleon as it blends in with existing décor.
 It changes its function when necessary, becoming a footrest, side table, cocktail table, extra seat, or plant stand.
 An outdoor ottoman can also turn an ordinary patio chair into a lounge chair.